Jimbly/dcjam2024/Jimb-TODO.md

 TODO
-* feedback:
-  * too many monsters on first floor - maybe aim for ~7 encounters per floor? or more avoidable?
-* bug: pause menu on bamf screen can be clicked through
-* placeholder one-time world events that display one of your characters in dialog (just hard-coded index in the event, not even random!)
+* add floor 1 boss (with 2 minions?)
+* medkit messages should be clear about mechanics
 * combat - maybe add log for enemy turn explaining what happened, press button to Roll! when done reading
   * probably don't need as much help text then?
   * can put tooltip in same place
 * start balancing combat encounters
+* bug: pause menu on bamf screen can be clicked through
+* placeholder one-time world events that display one of your characters in dialog (just hard-coded index in the event, not even random!)
 * spend XP to level up skills or heroes
   * only in Rooms of Solitude
 * add sanity icon to spritesheet and use in dialogs